 - a.
 When the income of the consumer declines. - b.
 When the price of the substitute goods decreases. - c.
 When the price of complementary goods rises. - d.
 When tastes and preferences of the consumers shift against the commodity.
-It may be due to changes in fashion or changes in climate. - e.
+It may be due to change in fashion or change in climate. - e.
 Expectation of fall in price in the near future. - f.
 Decrease in population.

-An increase in demand and a decrease in demand can be shown with the help of a figure.
+Increase in demand and decrease in demand can be shown with the help of a figure.
 It will be seen from the figure 6 that at price OP, OQ quantity of a good is demanded.
-Curve D1D1 indicates an increase in demand because at the same price quantity demanded has increased from OQ to OQ1.
-Curve D2D2 indicates a decrease in demand because at the same price quantity demanded of the commodity has decreased from OQ to OQ2.
+Curve $D_1D_1$ indicates an increase in demand because at the same price quantity demanded has increased